dina-the-developer/video-conferencing-app/README.md

-# Video Conferencing App like Zoom
+# Video Conferencing App like Zoom!

 Developing enterprise-ready video conferencing app using Next.js, Stream API, and Tailwind CSS.
 For the authentication I am using custom API using
 Express.js with MongoDB.